nkh/P6-Data-Dump-Tree/README.md

 Handling specific types
 -----------------------

-This section will show you how to write specific handlers in the classes that you create and to create a custom rendering for a specific class, even if it  is not under your control.
+This section will show you how to write specific handlers in the classes that you create and how to create a custom rendering for a class, that is not under your control.

 ### your own classes

 When Data::Dump::Tree renders an object, it first checks if it has an internal handler for that type; if no handler is found, the object is queried and its handler is used, if none; finally, Data::Dump::Tree uses a generic handler.

-It is important to understand that you precisely control how your class is  rendered, You can even return completely different data than the one contained in your class.

-Data::Dump::Tree uses two methods, you can define either one or both.
+The module tests, examples directory, and Data::Dump::Tree::DescribeBaseobjects are a good place to look at for more examples of classes defining these methods.

-#### ddt_get_header, code is defined in your class
+#### defined method **ddt_get_header** in your class

     method ddt_get_header
     {
+    # return

     # some comment, usually blank     # class type
     "something about this class",     '.' ~ self.^name
     }

-#### ddt_get_elements, code is defined in your class
+#### defined method **ddt_get_elements** in your class

     method ddt_get_elements
     {
+    #return a list of elements data, for each element

     #key            #binder    #value
     (1,             ' = ',     'has no name'),
     (3,             ' => ',    'abc'),
     ('attribute',   ': ',      '' ~ 1),
     ('sub object',  '--> ',    [1 ..
 3]),
     ('from sub',    '',        something()),

     }

-In the type handler, you can:
+You can:

   * Remove/add elements

   * Change the keys, values description

-If your keys or values are text string and they contain embedded "\n",  Data::Dump::Tree will display them on multiple lines.
+Note: If your keys or values are text string and they contain embedded "\n", Data::Dump::Tree will display them on multiple lines.
 See the Role section.

-The module tests, and examples directory, and  Data::Dump::Tree::DescribeBaseobjects are a good place to look at for more examples.

-### classes defined by someone else and base types
+### someone else's class and base types

 You can not add methods to classes that you do not control.
-Data::Dump::Tree has handlers, via roles, that it uses to display the elements of the structure you pass to dump().
-You can override those handler and add new handlers.
+Data::Dump::Tree has type handlers, via roles, that it uses to handle specific types contained the structure you want to render.

-  * get_header

-  * get_elements

-Both work in the same fashion.
+You can override the default handlers and add new ones.

+Create a role following this template:

     role your_hash_handler
     {